AdobeDocs/platform-learn.en/help/bootcamp/uc/uc4/ex2.md

 ![demo](./images/cja15.png)

-Select each dataset by clicking on it.
+Go to each dataset to update the Person ID.

 ![demo](./images/cja12a.png)